 How does this relate to agriculture?

-Humidity, as you know if you are an “outdoorsy” person, can have a great effect upon human health.
-As most growers work outside during the hottest part of the day, they need to take extra care to stay hydrated when temperature and humidity are high.
-People keep cool by perspiring.
+If you're a person that likes to spend time outdoors, then you know that humidity can have a great effect upon human health.
+As growers work outside during the hottest part of the day, they need to take extra care to stay hydrated when temperature and humidity are high.
+People keep cool by perspiring, but it's harder for our bodies to regulate temperature under very humid conditions.

 If the humidity is high, this moisture doesn’t evaporate from your body very fast.
-In areas that are very dry, such as Arizona, the humidity is so low that when you sweat the water evaporates so quickly that you don’t even feel it.
+In areas that are very dry, such as Arizona, the humidity is so low that when you sweat, the water evaporates so quickly that you may not even feel it.
 In this case, you must be careful to stay hydrated because the water loss goes unnoticed.

 Humidity can also affect plant turgor pressure, which is an indicator of the amount of water in plant cells.
 When humidity is low, and dew points are in the 50s and low 60s, moisture evaporates from plants very quickly.
 When this happens, plants can wilt rapidly if too much water is pulled out of plant cells through transpiration.
 Conversely, when humidity and temperature are both high, plants can get overheated because transpiration is reduced, thus restricting evaporative cooling.